Damage Cleanup Services cleans computers of file-based and network viruses, and virus and worm remnants (Trojans, registry entries, and viral files).

 While providing proactive protection, advanced cleanup also results in a high number of false-positives.

 Damage Cleanup Services does not run cleanup on probable virus/malware unless you select the option Run cleanup when probable virus/malware is detected.
 You can only select this option if the action on probable virus/malware is not Pass or Deny Access.
-For example, if the OfficeScan agent detects probable virus/malware during Real-time Scan and the action is quarantine, the OfficeScan agent first quarantines the infected file and then runs cleanup if necessary.
+For example, if the OfficeScan client detects probable virus/malware during Real-time Scan and the action is quarantine, the OfficeScan client first quarantines the infected file and then runs cleanup if necessary.
 The cleanup type (standard or advanced) depends on your selection.